joinpursuit/array_methods_assignment/README.md

 __NOTE:__ DO NOT USE THE BUILT IN METHODS WHEN ASKED TO MAKE THEM!

-1. Using Array.prototype add a new method `myForEach` that mimics the behaivor of the built in `forEach`.
+1. Using Array.prototype add a new method `myForEach` that mimics the behavior of the built-in `forEach`.

 2. Use your `myForEach` to add `myMap` to the Array prototype. `myMap` should behave the same as regular `map`.

-3. Write a 'myFilter` that behave's the same as `filter`.
+3. Write a `myFilter` that behaves the same as `filter`.

 4. Write a `myEvery`.

 5. Write a `myReduce`.
 It should use the first element in the array if none is given.

 6. Write a `myTranspose`.
 This function should transpose a matrix.
-Exp:
+Ex:
 ```js
 let mtx = [
             [1, 2],